Proudly partnered with Marmalade

 If you’ve never taken out car insurance before, it can be difficult to know where to start.
 We’ve answered some frequently asked questions to help you make sure you’ve got the right cover.

 All drivers learn at different speeds, and professional lessons can sometimes get expensive and time-consuming.
-That’s why a lot provisional drivers choose to get covered on their parents’ or guardians’ car – to fit in that extra bit of driving time before their test.
+That’s why many provisional drivers choose to get covered on their parents’ or guardians’ car – to fit in that extra bit of driving time before their test.

-If you’re unsure how long you’ll need cover for, Marmalade’s learner driver insurance provides five flexible cover lengths from 30 days to one year, so you only pay for the cover you need.
-There’s also no risk to the car owners’ No Claims Bonus should you have an accident, so it might even make it easier to convince your parents to let you borrow their car!
+Marmalade’s learner driver insurance provides five flexible cover lengths from 30 days to one year, so you only pay for the cover you need.
+There’s also no risk to the car owners’ No Claims Bonus should you have an accident.

-While provisional insurance does tend to be more expensive for learner, young and new drivers, there are lots of easy ways to keep your car insurance costs down:
+While provisional insurance does tend to be more expensive for learner, young and new drivers, there are ways to keep your car insurance costs down:

 1. Take out the right policy for you